zelozhou/VMS740_zelozhou/5 - Final_ClayFlix/ClayFlix.web/README.md

 The LOGO was designed by me using Midjourney.

 The links leads to sites in which the films are screened.
-THEY ARE NOT COMMERCIALLY LICENSE TO PLAY THEM.
+THEY ARE NOT COMMERCIALLY LICENSED TO PLAY THEM.
 But it's ok for you to watch them (often approved by production individual and company)

 View it live at https://zelozhou.github.io/VMS740_zelozhou/5%20-%20Final_ClayFlix/ClayFlix.web/index.html